COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Convergent Meta-Algorithm for Alignment

 \subsection{Practical methods for computing the prox operator}

-We show how to implement \LPO in practical large-scale applications like LLM alignment by computing the prox operator.
-Specifically, we observe that many existing algorithms designed for RLHF and preference optimization with neural network parameters can be adapted to solve the prox operator $\Prox(\pi, \eta g)$ ($\eta > 0$ is the step size).
-These algorithms include RL algorithms like PPO~\citep{schulman2017proximal} and loss-minimization algorithms like, DPO~\citep{rafailov2024direct}, IPO~\citep{azar2024general}, SPPO~\citep{wu2024self}, REBEL~\citep{GaoCZOSBJBLS}, DRO~\citep{richemond2024offline}, INPO~\citep{zhang2024iterative}.
+We show how to implement \LPO in practical large-scale applications like LLM alignment by computing the prox operator, with a concrete implementation presented in \textbf{Algorithm~\ref{alg:LPO-practical}}.
+Specifically, we observe that many existing algorithms designed for RLHF and preference optimization with neural network parameters can be extended to solve the prox operator .
+These algorithms include RL algorithms like PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath, guo2025deepseek} and loss-minimization algorithms like, DPO~\citep{rafailov2024direct}, IPO~\citep{azar2024general}, SPPO~\citep{wu2024self}, REBEL~\citep{GaoCZOSBJBLS}, DRO~\citep{richemond2024offline}, INPO~\citep{zhang2024iterative}.
 Each of them may be preferred in certain settings.
-Due to space limit, we only present IPO and INPO here but defer discussion of other methods to \Cref{app:prox}.
+Due to space limitations, we defer the detailed discussion to \S\ref{app:prox}.
+We also note that our meta algorithm, COMAL, can be integrated with many existing methods designed for preference optimization with minimal change, and we present concrete instantiations of COMAL using iterative GRPO, SPPO, REBEL, and DRO in \S\ref{app:COMAL-SPPODROREBEL}.